jdquerales/MilestoneProject_3/README.md

 ## User stories:

-Before starting the planning of the project I started by identifying initial need that will cover the minimal features of the first release of the application.
+Before starting the planning of the project I started by identifying initial needs that will cover the minimal features of the first release of the application.
 In the following the user stories are presented, and in each case the corresponding CRUD operation is highlighted.